logo

 • Altered position of baby: The baby's position might be unusual such as sideways across the womb or breech.

-Having said that, remember that placenta previa can not be identified through just these signs.
-This is one of the reasons why regular ultrasound checkups are important during the second trimester.
+Remember that placenta previa can not be identified through just these signs.
+This is one reason why regular ultrasound checkups are important during the second trimester.
 With timely diagnosis and monitoring, the chances of a healthy delivery are much higher.

 Vaginal Bleeding: A Key Indicator